-For the most part, guitar straps are almost entirely universal, because the mechanism that holds each strap in place is usually the same.
-In other words, the strap buttons on the top and bottom of the guitar are typically identical, so as long as the strap has the two holes on it that slide over the button, the strap will work just fine.
+Simply put, guitar straps are usually universal because the mechanism that holds each strap in place is usually the same.
+The strap buttons on the top and bottom of the guitar are usually identical.
+So as long as the strap has the two holes on it that slide over the button, the strap will work just fine.

 With that said, there are a variety of types of straps, many of which have different designs; are made out of different materials; and in some cases, come with a locking mechanism that way the strap buttons don’t slip out of the strap when you’re in the middle of playing, which is a very real problem.